RanaweeraHK/Data-Structures-2023/README.md

  - [ ] Implement the stack by array using given example in the lab .Then checking the run time inserting random values to the stack according to the given stack size.
  - [ ] Implement the stack by singly linked list using given example in the lab .Then checking the run time inserting random values to the stack according to the given stack size.

+**Lab 7**
+In lab7 ,we assigned to implement the insertion and deletion operations of binary search tree.
+For the given inputs , we have to traverse through the tree and outputs the elements in binary search tree.
+User has to input the assigned operation number and the key value.

+ - operation 1 - insertion
+ - operation 2 - deletion
+ - -1  Exit